dairyking98/Team-O-Matic-2025/GANTT_CHART.md

 ## Notes

+- **Timeline:** November 6 - December 19, 2025 (6 weeks) for first prototype
+- **Final Deliverable:** First prototype demonstration on December 19, 2025
+- **Next Semester:** End of January - June 2026 for full system development and final showcase
-- This timeline assumes 4 weeks of focused work with regular team meetings
+- This accelerated timeline requires focused work and regular team meetings
-- Buffer time is built into each phase to account for unexpected issues
 - Team should meet weekly (Thursdays 8pm per team charter) to review progress
 - Critical decisions should be made as a team per team charter guidelines
 - All design changes must be documented per team charter decision-making process
+- **Priority:** Core functionality over polish for first prototype
+- **Risk Mitigation:** Parallel work streams where possible, simplified designs if needed

 ---

 *This Gantt chart is a living document and should be updated as the project progresses.
-Last updated: October 2025*
+Last updated: November 2025*